st707311g/RSAtrace3D/README.md

   * fix: behavior when the spacebar is pressed
   * fix: running the program under Windows 10 (July 15, 2021)
   * fix: importing mod modules (August 11, 2021)
+  * adjust: coding of some files (September, 3, 2021)